 - Are your syndrome related biochemistry results normal (e.g. 5HIAA)?
 Normal readings (in range) tend to mean the syndrome is under control and many people who were diagnosed with a syndrome may actually be non-syndromic following treatment.

 - Have you had treatment or are having treatment likely to produce side effects which might be confused with Carcinoid syndrome?
-For example, surgery can be the long term cause of diarrhoea and other issues.
+For example, surgery can be the long term cause of diarrhea and other issues.
 Despite the role of somatostatin analogues, these could also be the root cause of certain reactions.

 - Do you have any other illnesses?
 If yes, do these other illnesses produce effects similar to carcinoid syndrome? e.g. asthma, diabetes, rosacea, thyroid disorders, vitamin & mineral deficiencies, malabsorption, gut bacterial imbalance.
 Sorting out the symptoms can be a jigsaw with a missing piece sometimes.

 The vagaries of this disease will no doubt throw up some exceptions and additions.
 There will be patients who have no syndrome but have elevated biochemistry and vice versa!
 Additionally, there will be patients who have had surgery and/or are being treated with somatostatin analogues but will still be syndromic in varying degrees of severity.